freerange/site/soups/weeknotes/week-426.snip.markdown

 We spent three days working at [TOG][the-office-group] and two at home.
 [Chris][chris-lowis] spent Monday enjoying the sunshine in Oxford.

-We continued to work on [GDS][gds] and GFR with a bias toward working on GDS.
+We continued to work on [GDS][gds] and GFR with a heavy bias toward working on GDS.

 ## GDS